AlbelNox/ToDoList/Webserver via raspberry pi/README.md

 # Project
 This project sets up a **headless Raspberry Pi webserver**, mainly to host an `<index.html>` file that interacts with another project.
 It uses Apache2 as a basic web server and provides step-by-step setup instructions from flashing the SD card to network monitoring with `tcpdump`.
+New users will be added with `access control` and the webapp will be deployed with a `docker` container.
+In the end you can access the `todo-List` via `api` in the `browser`.

 # Librarys
 - apache2